Usage

 Unlike run, create requires an explicit workspace path.
 It uses direct

-mode by default, or pass --branch for branch mode.
+mode by default, or pass --clone for clone mode.
 Attach

 Multiple workspaces